Caroisawesome/Audio-Categorization/README.md

 # Audio Categorization

 This project uses Convolutional Neural Networks and Feed Forward Neural Networks to classify the genre of a song.
 The networks use 2401 classified songs for training.
 The songs are then converted into spectrograms, timeseries images, and MFCC images which then become inputs for the networks.
+The document `Project 3 Report.pdf` contains additional results.

 ## Data Processing